 Living Room

 Pop goes the violet undertones in this space.
 With the darker decor and violet chairs and accents you can see more of the violet undertones shine through.
-It plays our more taupe than gray in this space.
+It plays out more taupe than gray in this space.

-Neutral brown and gray living room with large sectional with walls painted SW Alpaca
+Neutral brown and gray living room with large sectional with walls painted SW Alpaca.

 Alpaca in a living room bringing out the violet tones by Beret Design Group

-Sherwin Williams Alpaca vs. Agreeable Gray
+Alpaca vs. Agreeable Gray

 comparison swatch of agreeable gray vs alpaca